google/zetasql/docs/data-types.md

 Function calls and operators return an overflow error if the input is finite but the output would be non-finite.
 If the input contains non-finite values, the output can be non-finite.
-In general functions do not introduce `NaN`s or `+/-inf`.
+In general functions don't introduce `NaN`s or `+/-inf`.
 However, specific functions like `IEEE_DIVIDE` can return non-finite values on finite input.
 All such cases are noted explicitly in [Mathematical functions][mathematical-functions].